platformercloud/cli/README.md

 ## Installation via a Standalone binary

-- Check the Releases section (in this repository) and download the relavent binary (based on your Operating System).
+- Check the [Releases section](https://github.com/platformercloud/cli/releases) and download the relavent binary based on your Operating System.

 - Once installed, the Platformer CLI will be accessible with the `platformer` command.